 1. Go to Video > Installation > Rotate.

-2. Select Auto , 0 , 90, 180 or 270 degrees.
+2. Select 0 or 180 degrees.

-See also .

 Adjust the image

 This section includes instructions about configuring your device.
 If you want to learn more about how certain features work, go to .

 Level the camera

 To adjust the view in relation to a reference area or an object, use the level grid in combination with a mechanical adjustment of the camera.